artemxgod/beego-learning-go/README.md

     go install github.com/beego/bee/v2@latest

-- it allows us to create architecture for our app.
+- This tool allows us to create architecture for our app.
 Simply run:

     $ bee new <Application_name>